diaomin/crnn-mxnet-chinese-text-recognition/README_en.md

 ## A cup of coffee for the author

-It is not easy to maintain and evolve the project, so if it is helpful to you, please consider to [offer the author a cup of coffee 🥤](https://cnocr.readthedocs.io/zh/latest/buymeacoffee/).
+It is not easy to maintain and evolve the project, so if it is helpful to you, please consider [offering the author a cup of coffee 🥤](https://cnocr.readthedocs.io/zh/latest/buymeacoffee/).

 ---